stoeps13/connections-doc/source/admin/secure/t_install_kerb_add_spnego_tai_to_was.md

 The Kerberos authentication protocol \(optional\) uses strong cryptography that enables a client to prove its identity to a server across an insecure network connection.
 After the client and server have proven their identity, the authentication protocol encrypts all data that the client and server exchange.
 The SPNEGO tokens, which wrap valid Kerberos tickets, can be used to negotiate the security for SSO.
 For information about best practices for Service Principal Names and SPNEGO configuration, go to [Tips on using Kerberos service principal names](http://www.ibm.com/developerworks/websphere/library/techarticles/0809_lansche/0809_lansche.html).
 The topic also provides tips for multitier environments.
 For more information about setting up SPNEGO web authentication for WebSphere Application Server, refer to [WebSphere with a side of SPNEGO](http://www-03.ibm.com/support/techdocs/atsmastr.nsf/WebIndex/WP101065).

+!!! note
-**Note:** Enabling Kerberos using the **Kerberos and LTPA** option is required only if you are using Connections Mail with a Microsoft™ Exchange backend.
+    Enabling Kerberos using the **Kerberos and LTPA** option is required only if you are using Connections Mail with a Microsoft™ Exchange backend.

 To configure SPNEGO and Kerberos on WebSphere Application Server, complete the following steps: